 Among the important enemies of Jarasandh, the main were the Yadavas.
 When Jarasandh decides to marry his two daughters off to Kamsa, he does not do just a matrimonial ceremony.
 He sends his army and his generals, along with his daughters, and asks them to camp in Mathura for days.
 This gives Kamsa the muscle power to carry out his long-planned coup in Mathura, where he overthrows the council of Yadava elders and usurps power - becoming the all-powerful soverign of Mathura.
 The ruling structure of Yadavas - which is more akin to democracy - crumbles and leads to an autocratic rule of Kamsa.

 Enraged further due to a futile campaign, Jarasandha attacks again - and again - and again - he attacks Mathura in total 17 times! ..
-Compare this with some of the most recent examples like the Shivaji and Sambhaji's unsuccessful campaign against the Siddis of Murud Janjeera - probably 8 failed campaigns, and an equal number of failed campaigns by the British and Portuguese .. and you won't find this number of 17 times too obsessive.
+Compare this with some of the most recent examples like the Shivaji and Sambhaji's unsuccessful campaign against the Siddis of Murud Janjeera - probably 8 failed campaigns, and an equal number of failed campaigns by the British and Portuguese - so a total of 16 campaigns .. and you won't find this number of 17 times too obsessive.

 Agreed, Krishna, Balarama and other Yadava heroes are able to successfully repel each and every time, but Jarasandha's campaign gets stronger and stronger each time, and the damage to Mathura more and more acute.
 The two generals Hamsa and Dimbaka spread havoc and panic among the ranks of Yadava armies.